Dramatically Reduce the Amount That You Sweat

 In most cases of hyperhidrosis, antiperspirants and other topical solutions to sweat are rendered ineffective.
 The good news is that there are several effective treatment options available for excessive sweating.

-In order to determine which treatments are best for Vancouver patients’ specific case, they will need to be examined by a doctor.
-During this checkup, the doctor can review the symptoms and rule out any potential underlying medical conditions.
+In order to determine which treatments are best for your specific case, you will need to be examined by a doctor.
+During this checkup, our Medical Director, Dr. Perhez Jaffer, can review the symptoms and rule out any potential underlying medical conditions.

-During Botox® treatments, the physician uses a small syringe to inject the solution numerous times to cover as much surface area as possible in the area where the sweating occurs.
+During Botox treatments, Dr. Jaffer uses a small syringe to inject the solution numerous times to cover as much surface area as possible in the area where the sweating occurs.